 - Failing to diagnose maternal or fetal health conditions

 - Failing to order a c-section when necessary

 Contact a New London, Connecticut Birth Injury Lawyer Today

 If you suspect that a birth injury occurred as a result of a health care provider’s carelessness or negligence, you should have experienced legal counsel on your side.
-The lawyers at Polito & Associates, LLP, can review the facts of your case, and may be able to help you obtain monetary compensation.
+The lawyers at Polito & Harrington, LLP, can review the facts of your case, and may be able to help you obtain monetary compensation.
 To schedule a free consultation and case evaluation with a New London birth injury lawyer, please call us or contact us online today.